biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 **other test items will be included from https://github.com/biometricITC/cPP-biometrics/tree/master/4_Methodology/attacks**

-Appendix D Vulnerability Analysis for Presentation Attack
+Appendix D Application notes for Vulnerability Analysis
 ==============================================================================

+## D.1 Attack to the TOE

+Various types of attack to the general biometric system are defined in \[ISO19792\] and \[ISO30107-1\].
+The evaluator doesn't need to evaluate all of them for the TOE because of the assumptions defined in the \[BScPP\] and assurance level (i.e. required attack potential) claimed by the \[BScPP\].
+However, the evaluator shall consider the following three types of attack to the TOE.

+a)  An attacker may attempt to impersonate as a legitimate user using only his/her own
+    biometric characteristic (i.e. zero-effort impostor attempt)

+b)  An attacker may attempt to impersonate as a legitimate user using artificial
+    Presentation Attack Instrument (PAI).

+c)  An attacker may attempt to access plaintext biometric data through mobile device
+    interfaces to create the PAI

+The above a) can be evaluated through EA for FIA_MBV_EXT.1 and c) can be evaluated through EAs for FPT_BDP_EXT.1, FPT_BDP_EXT.2, FPT_BDP_EXT.1-3 and FPT_PBT_EXT.1.

-EA for FIA_MBV_EXT.3 defines the minimum presentation attack testing that all evaluator shall follow.
-The evaluator shall also conduct additional penetration testing to make sure that the TOE is resistant to attacks with PAIs by an attacker possessing a Basic attack potential.
-This Appendix provides the guidance for the evaluator’s presentation attack testing that shall be conducted during AVA.
+b) can also be evaluated through EA for FIA_MBV_EXT.3, however, this EA defines the minimum presentation attack testing that all evaluator shall conduct.
+The evaluator shall also conduct additional penetration testing to make sure that the TOE is resistant to presentation attacks by an attacker possessing a Basic attack potential.
+This Appendix provides the guidance for the evaluator’s presentation attack testing that shall be conducted during the AVA evaluation.

+Any other types of attack are out of scope of the \[SD\] because the BSiTC can't find such attacks from information published by the release date of this \[SD\].

+If the evaluator may find such attacks that aren't covered by this \[SD\] but can be conducted by the attacker possessing Basic attack potential, the evaluator shall seek a guidance from the BSiTC to evaluate those novel attacks.

-## D.1 Basic Assumption for AVA presentation attack testing
+## D.2 Assumptions for AVA presentation attack testing

+The evaluator shall assume the following assumptions described in the \[BScPP\].

 1\)	Motivation of attackers

 The TOE is used to unlock the devices but not used for financial transactions.
 Attacker doesn’t have strong motivation to unlock the device but tries to unlock his/her friends’ or co-workers’ mobile devices just for fun.
+Therefore, \[SD\] assumes that the attacker conducts attacks simply following scripts (i.e. step by step guide (e.g. demo on YouTube) to create the PAI and run the attack with those PAI) that are publicly available.
+However if the attackers recognizes that it takes too much time and cost to follow the scripts, they would simply give up attacking the TOE.
 Attacker would use any tools or materials that are normally available at home and normal office environment such as laptop PC or office printer.
-Attacker would also use other services such as online printing services to print a photo of target users if such services are available at low cost.
+Attacker would also use available services such as online printing services to create the PAI if such services are available at low cost.

 2\)	Assumption from the cPP

-\[BScPP\] defines A.User and evaluator shall assume that the mobile devices are configured securely by users.
-Especially evaluator shall make the following assumptions:
+\[BScPP\] defines A.User and the evaluator shall assume that the mobile devices are configured securely by users.
+Especially the evaluator shall make the following assumptions:

 a)	A user enroll him/herself following guidance provided by the TOE
 b)	Mobile device is securely configured and maximum number of unsuccessful biometric
     authentication attempts is limited.

-However, evaluator can increase the maximum number of unsuccessful biometric authentication attempts to conduct the penetration testing efficiently.
+However, the evaluator can increase the maximum number of unsuccessful biometric authentication attempts to conduct the penetration testing efficiently.
 However, the mobile device shall be evaluated in the evaluated configuration, which means that attack needs to be succeeded within the allowed number of biometric authentication attempts.

-\[BScPP\] also defines A.Protection and evaluators shall assume that biometric data is adequately protected.
-Especially evaluators shall make the following assumptions:
+\[BScPP\] also defines A.Protection and the evaluators shall assume that biometric data is adequately protected if the evaluator doesn't find any flaws during the EA for FDP_BDP_EXT.1, FDP_BDP_EXT.2, FDP_BDP_EXT.3.
+Especially the evaluator shall make the following assumptions:

 a)	Attacker can’t access to the result of PAD subsystem so they can’t tune the PAIs
     based on the PAD score
 b)	Attacker can’t gain the templates from the mobile device to create the PAIs

-## D.2 Test timeframe
+## D.3 Test timeframe

-Evaluator shall keep in mind that attacker’s motivation is not so high.
+The evaluator shall keep in mind that attacker’s motivation is not so high.
 Timeframe for the presentation attack testing should be one week at maximum.

-## D.3 Prerequisite for evaluators
+## D.4 Prerequisite for evaluators

 Successful presentation attacks may require fine-tuning of parameters such as distance between the PAI and mobile device or lightning condition.
-Evaluator may learn good parameters through the EA for FIA_MBV_EXT.3.
+The evaluator may learn good parameters through the EA for FIA_MBV_EXT.3.
 In addition to that, there are lots of videos or presentation slides on the internet that show how presentation attack can be conducted successfully.
-Evaluator shall watch those videos to learn, for example, how to present the PAI or how to create the PAI to conduct the testing efficiently as much as possible.
+The evaluator shall watch those videos to learn, for example, how to present the PAI or how to create the PAI to conduct the testing efficiently as much as possible.

-Evaluators shall utilize such knowledge to conduct the testing assuming the worst-case scenario (i.e. attacker who doesn’t know such information choose best parameters by luck) however, such evaluator’s knowledge or experience shall be considered to rate the attack potential.
+The evaluator shall utilize such knowledge to conduct the testing assuming the worst-case scenario (i.e. attacker who doesn’t know such information choose best parameters by luck) however, such evaluator’s knowledge or experience shall be considered to rate the attack potential.

-##TBD##
+## D.5 Assessment stragegy

+The evaluator